Policies

 Harrisburg, PA 17126-0333

-Military and Veterans Services Policies
+Military & Veterans Services Policies

 You must report any changes in your schedule to the Office of Military & Veterans Services (OMVS).
-Any changed schedule must align to your degree program.
+Any changed schedule must align with your degree program.
 OMVS staff members will notify you if they can't certify a course, but you are responsible for any schedule changes and fees related to dropping courses.

 Once you have registered and confirmed that all of your courses satisfy current degree requirements, complete the CCAC Military & Veterans Services Enrollment Certification Form every semester.